Multiscale Computational Model of Traumatic Brain Injury

 Video: Acceleration loading curves were obtained from an accident reconstruction of an impact that resulted in concussive injury.
 The impact reconstruction was conducted by the Neurotrauma Impact Science Laboratory, University of Ottawa.
 The accelerations were applied to our computational model, and the resulting axonal injury was estimated.
 The locations of axonal injury predicted from the computational analysis are shown in red for a axial section of the brain.
 The total area of injury was analyzed in 130 segmented regions of the brain.

 One of the difficulties in studying mild traumatic brain injuries, such as concussions, is that the structural signature of injury often cannot be visualized with conventional medical imaging modalities (e.g. MRI, CT, etc.).
 This is mainly because the damage occurs at the microscale.
 As a result, clinicians often turn to neurocognitive assessments to diagnose concussive injury.
-Neurocognitive assessments are useful in identifying the cognitive impairments that result from a concussion; however, computational models can be used as an additional tool to provide an objective measure of the locations of axonal injury and the extent of injury in the brain.
+Neurocognitive assessments are useful in identifying the cognitive impairments that result from a concussion; however, computational models could potentially be used as an additional tool to provide an objective measure of the locations of axonal injury and the extent of injury in the brain.
 This information can be applied in the management of the concussion (e.g. deciding how long a concussed player should wait before resuming participation in his/her sport), and it can be used to guide the treatment and rehabilitation of the injury.

 Microfluidic Compression Platform to Study Single Axon Injury